privacypatterns/patterns/patterns/Anonymous-reputation-based-blacklisting.md

 <!--constraints and consequences-->
-Different implementations may only be practical for services with a reduce number of users, require intense computations, limit the scope of the reputation to a constrained timeframe, be vulnerable to Sybil attacks, etc. Nonetheless, protocols are being improved to overcome these and other issues.
+Different implementations may only be practical for services with a reduce number of users, require intense computations, limit the scope of the reputation to a constrained time frame, be vulnerable to Sybil attacks, etc. Nonetheless, protocols are being improved to overcome these and other issues.
 See the cited sources below for the specific discussion.

 <!--###[Constraints]-->
 <!-- limitations as a consequence of applying the pattern.-->